-Walking is a great starter activity for those looking to get healthy.
-Here are some helpful tips for getting started!
+Walking is great for those looking to get healthy.
+Here are some helpful tips for getting started.

 1. Walk more mindfully.
 “It isn’t a matter of how far you go,” says the Good Samaritan Society’s Bill Kubat, “but that you walk with awareness that we are all mind, body and soul all of the time.”
 Kubat has walked the pilgrimage route Camino de Santiago, which leads to the Spanish town of Compostela.
 Be aware of each step, each breath, as you walk, he advises.
 Notice the sights and sounds around you.
 Notice how you feel—are you impatient when you stop for traffic, for instance, or glad to have a pause?

 2. Make it meditative.
 Use your walk as time to reflect and grow closer to God.
 “Anchor it with a Bible verse,” Kubat suggests.
 “Just repeat the verse—for example, ‘Today, if you hear his voice, do not harden your hearts’ (Hebrews 3:15)—and let the Spirit guide the rest of your thoughts and walking time.
 If your mind wanders, as mine often does, that’s all right.
 Just keep coming back to the verse.”

 3. Take it outside.
 Studies have shown that regular walks, especially those that take you out into nature, can relieve stress and ease depression and anxiety.